fico-ita/fico-ita.github.io/content/fico.en.md

   </div>
 </div>

-## O ITA
+## About ITA

-Com uma taxa de aprovação inferior a 1% em seu vestibular, o ITA é considerada uma das melhores escolas na área STEM no Brasil.
-Fundado em 1950, oferece cursos de graduação e pós-graduação nas áreas de Ciências Exatas e Engenharia.
+With an accpetance rate inferior to 1%, ITA is considered one of the best STEM schools in Brazil.
+Founded in 1950, it offers undergraduate and graduate courses in the STEM related areas and Engineering.